Technologicat/mcpyrate/README.md

 Third-generation macro expander for Python, after the pioneering [macropy](https://github.com/lihaoyi/macropy), and the compact, pythonic [original mcpy](https://github.com/delapuente/mcpy).

-The design philosophy follows the original `mcpy`: keep things as explicit and compact as reasonably possible.
-However, the codebase is larger due to having more features.
-We also tolerate a small amount of extra complexity, if it improves the programmer [UX](https://en.wikipedia.org/wiki/User_experience).

 Supports Python 3.6, 3.7, 3.8, and PyPy3.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->